joeldevlearning/volt-sensor-prototype/doc-notes/full-stack-data-flow.md

 WatchDog writes any failed checks to the log, sends an alert to the cloud, and publishes its results to the message bus.

-### 3) StatusHistorian records sensor data and fan state
+### 3) StatusHistorian records any warnings or errors
-Our customized StatusHistorian records the following in the database:
+Our customized StatusHistorian records WatchDog status results in the database.

-    - the current values of sensors and fan state (data is overwritten after 24 hours)
-    - any errors reported by WatchDog
+### 4) Gauge agents sample sensor and fan data
+Our customized Gauge agents retain the state of each device for the desired sampling period.
+They continuously update.

+### 5) GaugeHistorian agent store sensor and fan data
+Each type of GaugeAgent has its own Historian that stores the gauge data in the database, for long-term use.

+>For Historian topic syntax, see http://volttron.readthedocs.io/en/releases-4.1/core_services/historians/Historian-Topic-Syntax.html

 ---
-SAMPLING LOOP (every 5 minutes, i.e. 300 seconds)
+AGGREGATE LOOP (every 20 minutes)
 ---

-### 1) Volttron driver polls sensors and fan
+### 1) WeatherAgent calls external API for data
+An agent collects weather data, which the FanDecisionLogic will use during the decision loop.

+### 2) SeasonalFacilityModel updates
-As part of its 60 second routine, volttron reads sensor and the fan state, publishing these to the message bus.
+A customized volttron driver reads each sensor and the fan state.
+It validates and publishes these to the message bus.

-### 2) SamplingHistorian records sensor data and fan state
-Our customized SamplingHistorian records sensor data and fan state to the database.
-This data is permanent and used for analysis.

->TODO: Should we keep all of this data on the local database? or should we keep a set amount locally and send all of it to the cloud?

->For Historian topic syntax, see http://volttron.readthedocs.io/en/releases-4.1/core_services/historians/Historian-Topic-Syntax.html

 ---
 DECISION LOOP (every 10 minutes)
 ---

->NOTE: An alternative... a "gauge" agent for each device.
- The gauge would model and continuously update the device's state.
- Gauge's would hold data for a certain sampling period, then send it to storage.
- A gauge could expose methods like averageMean(), min(), max(), etc.
- Gauge's could link drivers to higher level components, flattening the levels of code.
- For example, the FanDecisionLogic could simply call each gauge, removing the "DataAggregator".
- Likewise, the dashboard could send remote requests to the gauges for real time status.

-### 1) DataAggregator retrieves and publishes relevant data
-DataAggregator fetches sensor data, the fan state, and any other relevant data into a collection.
-It publishes this to the message bus.

-### 2) FanDecisionLogic begins
+### 1) FanDecisionLogic begins
 FanDecisionLogic retrieves the aggregated data and begins a chain sequence.
 First it calls an RPC on FacilityModel.

-### 3) FacilityModel updates model
+### 2) FacilityModel updates model
 Our customized FacilityModel agent combines sensor and fan data, analyzes them, and reaches a decision about the fan.
 It returns this decision to FanDecisionLogic.

-### 4) FanDecisionLogic decides what command to send to the fan
+### 3) FanDecisionLogic decides what command to send to the fan
 FanDecisionLogic uses the FacilityModel results to determine if the fan state should change or remain the same.
 If a change is needed, it calls the FanController via RPC.
 It reports on its decision to the message bus.

 ### 5) If called, FanController processes the command